postsharp/postsharp-emails/metalama-awareness-campaign/04_caching.md

 Hello!

 It's Fedja from Metalama again.
-In my previous emails, I described Metalama as a ,meta-programming _framework_ that allows you to generate and validate code as you type.
+In my previous emails, I described Metalama as a meta-programming _framework_ that allows you to generate and validate code as you type.

 If you looked at our API and documentation, you may have got the impression that the framework is deep and complex.